Skip to content

 Example 6: Human-in-the-loop workflows

-Sometimes you need a human to review AI outputs or approve actions before they continue. n8n’s “Send and wait for response” nodes let you pause workflows for human input - turning hours of manual review into quick approval checks.
+n8n’s “Send and wait for response” nodes pause workflows for human input - turning hours of manual review into quick approval checks.

 1. AI generates content (proposal, report, blog post)

-2. Workflow pauses with notification to Slack/Email asking for review
+2. Workflow pauses with Slack/Email notification for review

 3. Human reviews and responds (approve/reject/modify)